es-progress/shell/docs/bin.md

 ## backup

 A wrapper for `rsync`.
-Backups source directory to a different filesystem (drive) as backing up on the same drive defies the goal of backup.
+Backups source directory to a different filesystem (drive) as backing up on the same drive sort of defies the goal of backup.
 In archive mode backups are compressed to save disk space.
 This compression is done by `pigz` which creates standard `gzip` files but spreads the work over multiple processors and cores when compressing so it can utilize modern hardware.